 They should raise these with their Mentor or Induction Tutor as soon as they can.
-If the matter is not resolved this may be escalated to the School Leader (if not the Induction Tutor), then the Executive Principal and CEO.
+If the matter is not resolved this may be escalated to the School Leader (if not the Induction Tutor), then the Executive Principal.
+If this is not resolved, it can be referred to the CEO.